Liskeard Summer Holiday Events 2025

 For more information please visit the National Trust website

-FREE Classic & American Car Show
+FREE Classic Car Show and Summer Fayre

-4th August.
+Sunday 3rd August.
 Mount Egdcumbe.

 Not just a car show, the summer fair has something for everyone – from local crafts, artisan food & beverages and a fairground to keep the children entertained, we even have a popular car boot section.
+Admission is FREE (charge for parking) and the event raises money for Cornwall Hospice Care.

 For more information please visit Cornwall Hospice Care website